6 Best Natural & Organic Self-Tanners To Consider

 BEST NATURAL AND ORGANIC SELF-TANNERS

 If you’re avoiding the sun to protect your health, you should also be avoiding the irritating and sometimes toxic ingredients that are contained in self-tanners.
-A natural and organic self-tanner offer you the same glow and radiance as conventional ones, without introducing toxicity to the largest organ of your body – your skin.
-Check out our list below of the best organic natural self tanners to learn more about our recommended products.
+A clean, natural and organic self-tanner offer you the same glow and radiance as conventional ones, without introducing toxicity to the largest organ of your body – your skin.
+Below find the best of clean, organic & natural self tanners:

-Create the perfect depth of color with this buildable sunless tanning lotion that doesn’t just give you the sun-kissed glow you’re looking for, but works to nourish and hydrate your skin at the same time.
+Create the perfect medium to dark tan with this buildable sunless tanning lotion that doesn’t just give you the sun-kissed glow you’re looking for, but works to nourish and hydrate your skin at the same time.
 Keeping your skin moisturized is the key to maintaining your tan and with organic ingredients like shea butter, coconut seed oil, and jojoba oil, you’re skin’s thirst will be more than quenched.
 You’ll notice your new tan within six hours of application and it’s so natural you can remove any “oopsie” stains with a bit of lemon!

 VIta Liberata Fabolous Gradual Tanning Lotion $30